-Our range of Ready to Fit kitchens help you keep things simple when installing a new kitchen, but there are steps to follow to make sure you get things done right.
+Our range of Wickes Lifestyle Kitchens help you keep things simple when installing a new kitchen, but there are steps to follow to make sure you get things done right.
 Because it’s a big project, you’ll want to make sure you’re doing it in the most effective order.
 Following these steps will help you make sure that you’re properly preparing for the task at hand and doing the best job possible.

 Things to consider

 There are a few things to think about in the planning phase of your project.
 Putting in the work to plan things properly ahead of time can really save you hassle when it comes to getting it done.

 - Sketch out a floorplan of your kitchen and accurately mark important areas, such as your electrical points, water and gas supplies, plug points, radiators and more.